Fabrizio-Caruso/CROSS-LIB/docs/BUILD.md

 ### Using `make`
-Using a standard `make` comamnd is possible but you will get fewer options.
+Using a standard `make` command is possible but you will get fewer options.

 For game projects you can use: